-- The number of listed rental and sales units is very low with monthly asking prices ranging between \$1700 and \$3700. - One fifths of residents report that monthly housing costs increased by more than 20% just within the last year. - More than 1/3rd of renters are cost burdened as measured by them paying more than 1/3 of their income toward housing costs. - Nearly 1/3rd of survey respondents fear displacement due to housing costs.
+- The current number of listed rental and sales units is very low with monthly asking prices ranging between \$1700 and \$3700. - One fifth of residents report that monthly housing costs increased by more than 20% just within the last year. - More than 1/3rd of renters are cost-burdened as measured by them paying more than 1/3 of their income toward housing costs. - During July 2024, only 14 housing units were currently advertised online as available for short-term rental.
+However, it is possible that this number could grow given the large supply of housing units that are advertised as short-term rentals within Columbia County. - Nearly 1/3rd of survey respondents fear displacement due to housing costs.